- Strength and Courage

-- American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention
+- American Cancer Society Guideline for Diet and Physical Activity for Cancer Prevention

 - The American Cancer Society releases updated nutrition and physical activity guidelines every 5 years.
 This page features a detailed summary of the guidelines, as well as a link to the full guidelines written for health professionals.